ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 This directory contains the following files:

 -   aexport.properties: the configuration file for aexport.
 For more detailed information on the configurable properties, please refer to the *Utilities Manual*.
 -   altibase.properties: the configuration file for Altibase.
 For more detailed information on the configurable properties, please refer to the *General Reference*.
 -   altibase_user.env: the file for setting the environment variables necessary for running Altibase
 -   dblink.conf: the configuration file for database link.
 For more detailed information on the configurable properties, please refer to the *General Reference*
 -   license: the Altibase license file
+-   syspassword: the file password of sys user is stored.
+For more detailed information on how to use this file, please refer to the *Utilities Manual*.

 #### dbs Directory